 The graduate student portal allows you to check the status of your application, send e-messages to the department, upload various required documents, and request letters of recommendations.
 Log into the student portal with your Applicant ID and password at:

-- Two "official" copies of transcripts from all previous universities attended (undergraduate and graduate), as well as as proof of diploma (graduate certificate) in unopened sealed envelopes.
+- Two "official"copies of transcripts from all previous universities attended (undergraduate and graduate), as well as proof of diploma (graduate certificate) in an unopened sealed university envelope.
 These transcripts and certificates should be sent to:

 Michigan State University